scalacenter/scala-3-migration-guide/docs/incompatibilities/incompatibility-table.md

 |[View bounds](contextual-abstractions.md#view-bounds)|Deprecation||||
 |[Ambiguous conversion on `A` and `=> A`](contextual-abstractions.md#ambiguous-conversion-on-a-and--a)|||||

-Furthermore we changed the implicit resolution rules so that they are more usefull and less surprising.
+Furthermore we have changed the implicit resolution rules so that they are more usefull and less surprising.
 The new rules are described [here](https://dotty.epfl.ch/docs/reference/changed-features/implicit-resolution.html).

 Because of these changes, the Scala 3 compiler could possibly fail at resolving some implicit parameters of existing Scala 2.13 code.
-Even worse, it could resolve a different value which would silently change the behavior of the program.
+In practice, we discovered that those incompatibilities can often be fixed, if not always, by supplying some type parameters explicitly to help infer the type of the implicit parameter.
-However we believe these cases are rare or inexistent.
+You will find some examples in the [Type Inference](type-inference.md) page.

 ### Other Changed Features